-- 2.3.9 Figure 28 collects the reported occurrences during 2017 grouped by severity, high and low, split by type of occurrence, namely SMI, RI, AI, and ATM-S. High-severity occurrences include occurrences classified as AA/A and B and low-severity occurrences include occurrences classified as C and E. Those occurrences for which the severity has not been determined, i.e. class D, where data where insufficient, are excluded from the analysis. - 2.3.10 This severity scale corresponds to the severity result of the application of the RAT methodology for those occurrences that the Performance Scheme requires its application.
-For the other occurrences for which the Performance Scheme does not require the application of the RAT methodology (i.e. airspace infringements or occurrences with severity E), the severity may been assigned through other means such as expert judgement or the application of another severity classification method.
+- 2.3.9 Figure 28 collects the reported occurrences during 2018 grouped by severity, high and low, split by type of occurrence, namely SMI, RI, ATM-S and Airspace Infringements (Als).
+High-severity occurrences include occurrences classified using the RAT methodology as AA/A and B and low-severity occurrences include occurrences classified as C and E. Those occurrences for which the severity has not been determined, i.e. class D, where data where insufficient, are excluded from the analysis of this section. - 2.3.10 This severity scale corresponds to the severity result of the application of the RAT methodology for those occurrences that the Performance Scheme requires its application.
+For the other occurrences for which the Performance Scheme does not require the application of the RAT methodology (i.e. airspace infringements or occurrences with severity E), the severity may have been assigned through other means such as expert judgement or the application of another severity classification method.

-Туре о FOCCURRENCE # OF HIGH Severity # OF LOW Severity
+Type of occurrence # OF HIGH SEVERITY # OF LOW SEVERITY

-Union-wide reported occurrences SMI 295 1.910
+Union-wide reported occurrences SMI 291 1,820

-RI 87 814
+RI 73 817

-AI 64 3781
+AI 62 4,272

-ATM-S 190 13.182
+ATM-S 212 13,942